civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Fixed: Crashes and memory leaks.
 Fixed: Minor translation problems with the French and German string files.
 Updated: strategies.txt, advancelists.txt, buildlistsequences.txt and unitbuildlist.txt,
-  to make the AI more agressive and seperate the AI personalities more.
+  to make the AI more aggressive and separate the AI personalities more.
 Fixed: Vision of borders of civs you have no contact to in fog off and god mode.
 Fixed: A Vision problem and a crash in combination with city conquest.
 Changed: Disabled autosave for MP client.